tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types.md

-Data Entries, which describe sensors offering binary streams (e.g. cameras), are not supported directly by VSS with a dedicated data type.
+Data Entries, which describe sensors offering binary streams (e.g. cameras), are not supported directly by VSS with a dedicated datatype.
 Instead, they are described through the meta data about the sensor itself and how to retrieve the corresponding data stream.